-‘Guardians Of The Galaxy Vol. 3’ Production Put On Hold Following James Gunn Firing, Per Hollywood Reporter
+‘Guardians Of The Galaxy Vol. 3’ Production Put On Hold Following James Gunn Firing, Per ‘Hollywood Reporter’

 “Many people who have followed my career know when I started, I viewed myself as a provocateur, making movies and telling jokes that were outrageous and taboo.
 As I have discussed publicly many times, as I’ve developed as a person, so has my work and my humor… It’s not to say I’m better, but I am very, very different than I was a few years ago; today I try to root my work in love and connection and less in anger.
 My days saying something just because it’s shocking and trying to get a reaction are over.”

-According to Screen Rant, the director’s tweets from a decade ago were resurfaced and subjected to public scrutiny primarily via an article posted to conservative website The Daily Caller.
-With left-leaning outlets offering a narrative that Gunn was engaging in crude, crass, and spontaneous humor that his personality was known for in years past, while right-leaning outlets were selling the story that Gunn had made inexcusably offensive and frightening comments while in charge of an all-ages film production under Disney’s supervision — the story ignited a firestorm of controversy.
-The results have now — potentially — become apparent.
+According to Screen Rant, the director’s tweets from a decade ago were resurfaced and subjected to public scrutiny primarily via an article posted to conservative website the Daily Caller.
+With left-leaning outlets offering a narrative that Gunn was engaging in crude, crass, and spontaneous humor that his personality was known for in years past, while right-leaning outlets were selling the story that Gunn had made inexcusably offensive and frightening comments while in charge of an all-ages film production under Disney’s supervision, the story ignited a firestorm of controversy.
+The results have now, potentially, become apparent.

 What will you do when the #cybernazis attack you?
 Who will stand by you?
 Who will cowardly distance themselves from you?
 Who will punish you for horrible JOKES in the past instead of defending you for INSPIRING millions?
 MILLIONS!!! #Redemption #injustice @JamesGunn